 James Beck, Ph.D., has led PDF's scientific affairs since he joined the organization in 2008.
-In this role, Dr. Beck oversees PDF’s research grants programs, including management of programs that support research centers, individual investigators, fellows and collaborative projects.
+In this role, Dr. Beck oversees PDF’s research strategy and programs, including management of grants that support PDF research centers, individual investigators, fellows and our collaborative projects.

-In his first few years with PDF, as part of his goal to “fund ideas with the greatest potential to propel Parkinson’s research forward and improve lives as quickly as possible” he has:
+As part of his goals to “fund ideas with the greatest potential to propel Parkinson’s research forward and improve lives as quickly as possible” he has:

 - changed the parameters of investigator-initiated grants programs to provide additional funding and multi-year support to outstanding scientists who qualify;

 - established PDF Conference Awards, so scientists have funding to explore emerging issues in Parkinson’s therapy advancement; and

 - instituted the inclusion of PDF Research Advocates in PDF's own scientific programs as key stakeholders in the review and decision process.